renatovargas/seea-aff/site/en/assessment.md

 * Meat products
 * Non-Meat Livestock products
 * Exports and Imports, environmental and non-environmental inputs for production, value of production, associated taxes.

+Yes, through the National Agricultural Survey, and indirectly through the System of National Accounts.

 **b.
 Are available data for detailed types of products?
 If so, what classifications are used?
 What are the most important products of analytical interest?**

-* There is not detailed data, and there are no specific classifications.
+* There are no detailed data, and there are no specific classifications.

 **c.
 Does your country collect data on the number of livestock by livestock type?**